 In West Africa, millions of children don’t complete their primary education and some have never been to school.
-Handicap International estimates that a third of these children have a disability.
+Humanity & Inclusion (HI) estimates that a third of these children have a disability.
 Our inclusive education program runs in nine countries in the region and will ensure that 170,000 children have the opportunity to learn, play, make friends and feel valued in society.

 But why do children with disabilities find it so difficult to access their basic right to an education and what have we been doing to break down these barriers?
 The story of Samadou, an energetic seven-year-old boy from Tenkodogo in Burkina Faso illustrates the complexities behind a seemingly simple ambition – to go to school!

 The first challenge in bringing a child to school is to find them.
 Children with disabilities tend to be less visible in their communities and are more likely to be kept at home or to be missing from official records.
 There are many reasons for this but often a family is afraid of how a child will be accepted socially.

 This was the case for Samadou, who has one leg much smaller than the other.
 Parents and children in his village referred to him by his disability rather than by his name.
 His mother was scared to send him to school and wanted to protect him at home.

 This is why HI works in partnership with village representatives and civil society groups to help break down prejudices and create a supportive environment for children both in and out of school.